 Subdivision 1.
-Eligibility. (a) An issuer may only use the proceeds from residential rental bonds if the proposed project meets one of the following:
+Eligibility. (a) An issuer may only use the proceeds from residential rental bonds if the proposed project meets the following requirements:

 (1) the owner of the project enters into a binding agreement with the Minnesota housing finance agency under which the owner is obligated to extend any existing low-income affordability restrictions and any contract or agreement for rental assistance payments for the maximum term permitted, including any renewals thereof; and